luapower/events/events.md

 Call all event handlers registered with a particular event in the order in which they were registered.
 Extra args are passed to the handlers directly.
 The first handler to return a non-nil value breaks the call chain and the value is returned back to the user.
+The meta-event named `'event'` is fired afterwards (but only if the call chain was not interrupted).

 If there's a method on the target object with the same name as the event, that method will be called first, before other handlers.